 If the situation does not improve this gives the landlord time to arrange other security measures, such as shutters or alarms.

-Enforcement Bailiffs Ltd has over twenty five years experience in property repossession, commercial and residential.
+Quality Bailiffs has over twenty five years of experience in property repossession, commercial and residential.

 read more eviction articles